ZEWT - ZERO EMISSION WATERBORNE TRANSPORT

 The idea came about as a result of looking at hydrogen range extenders for battery vans and trucks.
 With these vehicles it is possible to bolt on a hydrogen battery cartridge.
 That is not the case with the Elizabeth Swann, where such cartridges are designed to be swapped at SmartNet™ service stations, for extremely rapid and safe energy exchanges.

 Hence, that idea was a non-starter.
 But then the Swann is likely to be moored in a harbour for longer periods between voyages, it is then probable that the onboard lithium batteries will be fully charged quite quickly (depending on capacity), leaving energy that could be harvested from nature, with nowhere to go.
-After than time any energy generated by the wind turbine or solar panels will be wasted unless we can store it onboard effectively, as a reserve for use at sea.
+After that time, any energy generated by the wind turbine or solar panels will be wasted unless we can store it onboard effectively, as a reserve for use at sea.